 You actually can drink your lattes and retire early.
-But you want to make sure that you have a handle on your expenses by curbing any impulse spending that you’re doing.
+But you want to make sure that you have a handle on your monthly expenses by curbing any impulse spending that you’re doing.

 For many people, the idea of having more freedom and control over your time is priceless.
 Any expense that doesn’t fulfill a need or align with your values is only delaying that freedom.
 That means you want to analyze and reduce your expenses accordingly.